-'Overparenting' trend worries psychologistsJanuary 15th, 2013 in Psychology & Psychiatry /
+'Overparenting' trend worries psychologistsJanuary 15, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—School psychologists and counsellors are concerned that overbearing parents are raising children unable to cope with failure and life outside of home, a new QUT study shows.